-Michelle, Jamie, and Brenda moved to trailers on the farm in the summer and are enjoying being part of the growing on-site community.
+Michelle, Jamie, and Brenda moved temporarily to trailers on the farm in the Spring and are enjoying being part of the growing on-site community.
 Jamie cares for the bees, while Brenda grows green roof plants.

-Notable visitors to Whole Village in 2004 have included Dr. Dave Connell, a communities researcher and university lecturer; Dr. Bill Metcalf, a social scientist who has studied communities for over 30 years; and Ziggy Kleinau, executive director of Citizens for Renewable Energy.
+Notable visitors to Whole Village in 2004 have included Dr. Dave Connell, a communities researcher and university lecturer; Dr. Bill Metcalf, a social scientist and author who has studied communities for over 30 years; and Ziggy Kleinau, executive director of Citizens for Renewable Energy.